 Domain Registrar Specific Guides

-Most domain hosts (except for GoDaddy) do not allow you to edit the CNAME records of a domain at the root level.
+Most domain hosts do not allow you to edit the CNAME records of a domain at the root level.
 However, you can use a free service that enables you to edit a domain's CNAME at the root level, called Cloudflare.
 Take a look at these domain registrar specific guides that walk through the process:

 - Setting Up a Custom Domain with GoDaddy

 - Setting Up a Custom Domain with Hover

 - Setting Up a Custom Domain with Squarespace